warriorpostman/ts-react-redux/README.md

+#NOTE:

+This repo is the result of following tutorial for using react-redux with TypeScript from the Microsoft Github account: https://github.com/Microsoft/TypeScript-React-Starter

+Created using create-react-app --something-something-typescript

+Boom.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>